mikelgnz/go_fish/README.md

 I've built the game as a project for Core Code School.
 My son Eneko.
 He wants to be a Marine Bioligist so he wanted to make a "fish escape" game.

 After going around varients, like flappy bird, or Space Invaders, I decided to make the fish escape from the sea polluted with garbage.

+I've designed the whole game: background, the fish, the garbage.. ,
 <br/>
 <br/>